-It’s for this reason that there are a number of insurance companies who offer discounts on auto insurance for college students.
+It’s for this reason that there are several insurance companies that offer discounts on auto insurance for college students.
 Let’s take a look at some of the best ways for college students to save money on car insurance and which companies out there are offering great deals for students.

 How Can College Students Save On Car Insurance?

 You can keep your premium down by keeping your driving records clean.
-You simply need to drive safe, watch out for crazy drivers and follow the speed limit.
+You simply need to drive safely, watch out for crazy drivers, and follow the speed limit.
 On the other hand, driving under the influence of alcohol or without insurance can get you in trouble and eventually increase your premiums.

 Get Good Grades

 Many insurance companies like GEICO and Allstate offer significant discounts for high-performing students because they believe that college students with good grades make for safer drivers.